Diabolo Wall Lamp

 Manufacturer: R. Mathieu Luminaires Rationnels, Paris, France – attributed.

-These lights are always presented as lights designed by René Mathieu and produced by Lunel.
-It is possible that there was a René Mathieu who designed lights, but no information is to be found.
+These wall lamps are always presented as lamps designed by René Mathieu and produced by Lunel.
+It is possible that there was a René Mathieu who designed lamps, but no information to be found.
 The only well known René Mathieu in France was a special agent for The Special Operations Executive (SOE), a British World War II organisation.
 He was born in 1921 in Metz, France and died at the end of the war.

 The company of Robert Mathieu was named R. Mathieu.
-Maybe in time some people thought that the R should be René and this light started a new life as a René Mathieu lamp.
+Maybe in time some people thought that the R should be René and this wall lamp started a new life as a René Mathieu lamp.

-It is possible that this light is produced by Lunel and made after a design by R. Mathieu, but no proof is found.
-Lunel produced several lights in this style.
+It is possible that this wall lamp is produced by Lunel and made after a design by R. Mathieu, but no proof is found.
+Lunel produced several lamps in this style.